exercism/v3/docs/maintainers/repository-structure.md

 - **README.md:** The track's README, which should contain a short description of the goal of the repository as well as the status of the track's v3 transition.
 A template is provided during the bootstrapping process.
 - **reference:** Files that help maintainers develop the track.
 These could be reference documents that help explain track-specific concepts for which no appropriate online document could be found, files on language-specific elements of programming concepts, or something else.
 Maintainers are free to organise this directory in the way they feel it best contributes to developing their track.
   - **README.md:** The README outlines the concepts that are necessary to learn to become fluent in that language.
 It could also list any reference documents that have been written.
+  - **concepts.csv:** A machine readable file defining all concept slugs used in the track.
+See [Concept CI][concept-ci] for more information.
 - **transitions:** Contains a file for each pair of languages, where someone with a background in X learns new language Y. These should explain the concepts that needed to be remapped/learnt.
 The files in this directory initially aim to help inform us about both the language-agnostic and language-specific files, but will hopefully also in the long-run provide custom pathways for people learning languages.

 ## GitHub